marcolivierarsenault/moonraker-home-assistant/docs/entities/sensors.rst

 -  For every optional temperature object available in [``temperature_sensor``, ``temperature_fan``, ``bme280``, ``htu21d``, ``lm75``]
    we will create a sensor showing sensor temperature.
+- For every ``heater_generic`` object we will create sensors showing the temperature, the target and the power.

 Optional Temperature Sensor